Performance (film): Soundtrack

 The soundtrack album was released by Warner Bros.
 Records on 19 September 1970.
 It features Jagger, Ry Cooder, Randy Newman, The Last Poets, Buffy Sainte-Marie and Merry Clayton.

 Paperback novelisation

-A novelisation of Donald Cammel's screenplay was published in 1970, under the by-line William Hughes (the publishing identity of Hugh Williams, a British author who seems never to have written under his own name, nor to have written anything but a diverse catalogue of screenplay novelisations).
+A novelisation of Donald Cammell's screenplay was published in 1970, under the by-line William Hughes (the publishing identity of Hugh Williams, a British author who seems never to have written under his own name, nor to have written anything but a diverse catalogue of screenplay novelisations).
 It was released by Tandem Books in the UK and Award Books in the US.